DeepForgeSeal: Latent Space-Driven Semi-Fragile Watermarking for Deepfake Detection Using Adversarial Reinforcement Learning: Experiments

 We evaluate our method from two key perspectives.
 First, we assess the visual fidelity of the watermarked images compared to the original images using two widely adopted metrics: Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index Measure (SSIM).
 PSNR provides a quantitative measure of the pixel-level differences, where higher values indicate less distortion and better preservation of image quality.
 SSIM, on the other hand, evaluates perceptual similarity by considering factors such as luminance, contrast, and structural information, offering a more human-aligned assessment of image quality.
 Together, these metrics help us determine how effectively our method maintains the integrity of the original image while embedding the watermark.

 To evaluate the performance of deepfake detection, following prior works \cite{zhao2023proactive}, we compute image-level Accuracy (ACC) and F1-Score.
 Accuracy reflects the overall proportion of correctly classified images, encompassing both correctly identified real and fake samples.
 The F1-Score, which balances precision and recall, is particularly informative in capturing the trade-off between false alarms (incorrectly classifying real images as fake) and miss detections (failing to identify fake images).
 Together, these metrics provide a reliable measure of the system’s ability to detect deepfakes while minimizing classification errors.
+In addition, for the proposed DeepForgeSeal method and the considered proactive baselines, we report the Area Under the Receiver Operating Characteristic Curve (AUC) metric.